Seaham Sea Glass

 Glass Making In The Region...

 Though there were dozens of glass makers in Northern England, most glass product were utilitarian.
 Hand Blown Bottles, sheet glass for windows and roofs and such we made by numerous glass makers within miles of the Seaham Beaches.
-This source however, would have ONLY produced the more common colors of glass (Green, Brown, White and Seafoam).
-The more colorful Multis including colors of Hot Pink, Orange, Red, Teals etc, COULD NOT have originated from bottle glass
+This source however, would have ONLY produced the more common colors of glass (Green, Brown, White Aqua and Seafoam).
+The more colorful Multis including colors of Hot Pink, Orange, Red, Teals etc, COULD NOT HAVE originated from bottle glass

 NEW UPDATED INFO on the Seaham Multie Source...